microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 You can create a new button icon set with the asset menu: **Create > Mixed Reality Toolkit > Icon Set.** To add quad and sprite icons, simply drag them into their respective arrays.
 To add Char icons, you must first create and assign a font asset.

 In MRTK 2.4 and beyond, we recommend custom icon textures be moved into an IconSet.
-To upgrade all buttons assets in a project to the new recommended format, use the ButtonConfigHelperMigrationHandler.
+To upgrade the assets on all buttons in a project to the new recommended format, use the ButtonConfigHelperMigrationHandler.
 (Mixed Reality Toolkit -> Utilities -> Migration Window -> Migration Handler Selection -> Microsoft.MixedReality.Toolkit.Utilities.ButtonConfigHelperMigrationHandler)

 ![Upgrade window dialogue](https://user-images.githubusercontent.com/39840334/82096923-bd28bf80-96b6-11ea-93a9-ceafcb822242.png)